rust-lang/rust/doc/guide-ffi.md

 ## Asynchronous callbacks

-In the already given examples the callbacks are invoked as a direct reaction to a function call to the external C library.
+In the previously given examples the callbacks are invoked as a direct reaction to a function call to the external C library.
-The control over the current thread switched from Rust to C to Rust for the execution of the callback, but in the end the callback is executed on the same thread (and Rust task) that lead called the function which triggered the callback.
+The control over the current thread is switched from Rust to C to Rust for the execution of the callback, but in the end the callback is executed on the same thread (and Rust task) that lead called the function which triggered the callback.

-Things get more complicated when the external library spawns it's own threads and invokes callbacks from there.
+Things get more complicated when the external library spawns its own threads and invokes callbacks from there.
-In these cases access to Rust data structures inside he callbacks is especially unsafe and proper synchronization mechanisms must be used.
+In these cases access to Rust data structures inside the callbacks is especially unsafe and proper synchronization mechanisms must be used.
-Besides classical synchronization mechanisms like mutexes one possibility in Rust is to use channels (in `std::comm`) to forward data from the C thread that invoked the callback into a Rust task.
+Besides classical synchronization mechanisms like mutexes, one possibility in Rust is to use channels (in `std::comm`) to forward data from the C thread that invoked the callback into a Rust task.

-If an asychronous callback targets a special object in the Rust address space it is also absolutely necessary that no more callbacks are performed by the C library after the respective Rust object get's destroyed.
+If an asychronous callback targets a special object in the Rust address space it is also absolutely necessary that no more callbacks are performed by the C library after the respective Rust object gets destroyed.
-This can be achieved by unregistering the callback it the object's destructor and designing the library in a way that guarantees that no callback will be performed after unregistration.
+This can be achieved by unregistering the callback in the object's destructor and designing the library in a way that guarantees that no callback will be performed after unregistration.